aryaniyaps/flamiche/README.md

 </p>
 </p>

-# What is Flamiche?
+## Introduction

-Flamiche is a lightweight [WSGI]/ [ASGI] micro web framework.
+Flamiche is a lightweight [WSGI](https://wsgi.readthedocs.io/en/latest/)/ [ASGI](https://asgi.readthedocs.io/en/latest/) micro web framework.
 It is designed to be easy to begin with, and has the ability to scale up to complex applications.

-## Installing Flamiche
+## Installing

 Flamiche can be installed/ updated using [pip](https://pip.pypa.io/en/stable/getting-started/).